MBrugha/islamic-ed-dialogue/index.md

 Please register for the course using [this google form](https://docs.google.com/forms/d/e/1FAIpQLSdVGqzG-GIDHSu8U08oDWFrMHdD8bd1ignlVQ5tUBtrw8dpPw/viewform?usp=sf_link) prior to starting any of the course materials.

+Note that anonymous user analytics are collected and analysed for this website to better understand engagement with the site materials and pages.
+For further information regarding the data collection for the research study that this course is part of, please review the [introduction to the course](https://mbrugha.github.io/course-in-a-box/modules/introduction/introduction/).

 <br/><br/>
 ## News and course updates!